madprops/airc/README.md

 ## Configuration

-The bot is confiuged by editing the config.json file before launching it.
+The bot is configured by editing the config.json file before launching it.

 ---